Welcome to the Chinese Program

 Studying abroad is not required; however, students interested in the Chinese minor are strongly encouraged to study in China (Taiwan) for at least one semester.
 Most language courses taken abroad will count for two courses at TCNJ, making it easier to complete your minor requirements and attain a higher level of proficiency in Chinese.

 If you have studied Chinese before coming to The College of New Jersey, you will need to contact the Chinese Language Program Advisor and schedule a time to take the Chinese Language Placement Exam.

 If you grew up speaking Chinese at home, or have had other informal contact with Chinese, you should also contact the Program Advisor to schedule an exam time.

 The exam is done in person, involves both speaking/listening and reading/writing, and takes about 45 minutes.

-|Self-Designed Major in Chinese Culture and History
+Self-Designed Major in Chinese Culture and History

 All students who take Chinese are invited to our weekly “Chinese Forum” to practice their spoken Chinese with native speakers and to exchange opinions in Chinese about current cultural and political affairs in both China and America.
 We also organize field trips to Chinatown in New York or Philadelphia, invite guest speakers to talk about Chinese culture and films, and hold weekly screening of Chinese films.
-Student are encouraged to join the Chinese Culture Club.
+Student are encouraged to join the Chinese Students Association.

 The Chinese Program strongly recommends study abroad to maximize language proficiency and cultural familiarity.
 Because study abroad provides an unparalleled opportunity to study a culture from the inside, students are strongly encouraged to spend a semester or a year in China (including Taiwan) to perfect their language and to gain in-depth knowledge of its culture.